PaulBowden673/team-3-spookathon/README.md

 ### Scope

-The themes of this project is Halloween and Trick or Treat.
+The themes of this project is a Halloween haunted house and Trick or Treat.

 #### Requirements